 Advocates of cryptocurrency often give a number of reasons that they prefer it to the more traditional forms of hard currency.
 Some of the addressed reasons for its popularity include:

-- Security: Cryptocurrencies are protected through a method called blockchain, which is described as, “a distributed, decentralized public ledger” that allows for very secure transactions –and also gives the buyer the opportunity to be anonymous.
-Explaining blockchain itself is an entirely different can of worms, but if you’d like to learn more investopedia has a comprehensive explanation of blockchain that you can read here.
+Cryptocurrencies are protected through a method called blockchain, which is described as, “a distributed, decentralized public ledger” that allows for very secure transactions and gives the buyer the opportunity to be anonymous.

 Is Cryptocurrency a Smart Investment?